The Chart for Nu Holdings Ltd. (NU) Is Flashing Mixed Signals

 NU’s Market Performance

-NU stocks went up by 10.00% for the week, with a monthly jump of 21.95% and a quarterly performance of 39.64%.
-The volatility ratio for the week stands at 6.03% while the volatility levels for the past 30 days are set at 8.01% for Nu Holdings Ltd. The simple moving average for the period of the last 20 days is 11.62% for NU stocks with a simple moving average of -14.29% for the last 200 days.
+NU stocks went up by 8.89% for the week, with a monthly drop of -0.18% and a quarterly performance of 56.53%.
+The volatility ratio for the week stands at 6.54% while the volatility levels for the past 30 days are set at 6.78% for Nu Holdings Ltd. The simple moving average for the period of the last 20 days is 10.55% for NU stocks with a simple moving average of -12.13% for the last 200 days.

 Analysts’ Opinion of NU